myfriendtania/wicked-mounts-landing-page/README.md

-# wicked-mounts-landing-page
+## wicked-mounts-landing-page

-a landing page for a bike mount store
+A landing page for a motorcycle mount store.

-For learning purposes only; as of now
+For learning purposes only